bodywork-ml/bodywork-docs/docs/user_guide.md

 ## Configuring Stages

-The behavior of each stage is controlled by the configuration parameters in each stage subsection within the stages section of the `bodywork.yaml` file.
+The behavior of each stage is controlled by the configuration parameters in each stage subsection, within the `stages` section of the `bodywork.yaml` file.
 For the `model_scoring_service` stage in the example above, we have,

 ```yaml
 stages: